We Defend You Against

 Credigy Receivables, Inc.

-The Langel firm defends consumers against New York state court collection lawsuits brought by Credigy Receivables, Inc. In appropriate cases, we will also sue Credigy Receivables, Inc. for violations of the Fair Debt Collection Practices Act, Fair Credit Reporting Act, and other applicable laws.
+The Langel firm defends consumers against New York state court collection lawsuits brought by Credigy Receivables, Inc. In appropriate cases, we may also take action against Credigy Receivables, Inc. for violations of the Fair Debt Collection Practices Act, and other applicable laws.

-As of February 2013, Credigy Receivables, Inc. has filed at least 2,253 cases in Kings County alone.
-Credigy Receivables, Inc. is mainly represented by Stephen Einstein & Associates, P.C., Smith, Carroad, Levy & Frankel, LLP, Sharinn & Lipshie, P.C., and Forster & Garbus, LLP.
+Credigy Receivables, Inc. is often represented by Stephen Einstein & Associates, P.C., Smith, Carroad, Levy & Frankel, LLP, Sharinn & Lipshie, P.C., and Forster & Garbus, LLP.

 District Court Denies Credigy Receivables, Inc.'s Motion to Dismiss Based on Issues Concerning the Applicable Statute of Limitations